Chie Saet

-Relea Ferina "Chie" Saet (born November 24, 1984) is a Filipino volleyball player.
-She currently plays for the Petro Gazz Angels in the Premier Volleyball League.
+Relea Ferina "Chie" Saet (born November 24, 1984) is a Filipina professional volleyball player for the Zus Coffee Thunderbelles of the Premier Volleyball League (PVL).

+Early life and education

+Relea Ferina Saet was born on November 24, 1984, in Manila, Philippines.
+She pursued a degree in Philippine studies at the De La Salle University.

 Career

-UAAP
+College

 Saet was a member of DLSU Lady Spikers collegiate women's University and plays as a Setter in the UAAP.
 She made her debut as a Setter of the team in 2003.

 In 2004, she won best Setter award in UAAP Season 67 and Shakey's V-League and her team DLSU became the champion of the 2 tournaments.

 In 2005, she won best Setter award again in UAAP Season 68 and Shakey's V-League 1st and 2nd Conference and her team DLSU became the champion of the 3 tournaments.

-Shakey's V-League/PVL
+Club

-In 2013, she played in Cagayan Valley Lady Rising Suns and her team became the champion that year.
+In 2013, Saet played in Cagayan Valley Lady Rising Suns and her team became the champion that year.

 In 2016, she became Guest player of TIP Lady Engineers in the Shakey's V-League 13th Season Collegiate Conference.

 In 2017, she played for the Cignal HD Spikers in the Philippine Super Liga.

-In 2018, she was signed by the Petro Gazz Angels.
-She is the captain of the team since 2019.